Loading figure…

 “Tax cuts to wealthiest 1% are irresponsible.”

-Welch supports more federal funding for public schools and has voted for significant funding increases for education projects.
-He opposes private and religious school voucher programs, advocating instead for public school funding.
+Welch advocates for more federal funding for public schools and opposes private and religious school voucher programs, emphasizing the need for equitable education funding.

-Welch supports more federal funding for public schools and has voted for significant funding increases for education projects.
-He opposes private and religious school voucher programs, advocating instead for public school funding.
+Welch advocates for more federal funding for public schools and opposes private and religious school voucher programs, emphasizing the need for equitable education funding.

 “Voted YES on $40B for green public schools.”

-Welch advocates for expanding ballot access, supporting measures such as automatic voter registration and opposing voter ID laws that could suppress turnout.
+Welch supports expanding ballot access, advocating for measures such as automatic voter registration and eliminating photo ID requirements that may suppress voter turnout.

-Welch advocates for expanding ballot access, supporting measures such as automatic voter registration and opposing voter ID laws that could suppress turnout.
+Welch supports expanding ballot access, advocating for measures such as automatic voter registration and eliminating photo ID requirements that may suppress voter turnout.

 “No photo IDs to vote; they suppress the vote.”